-How does stress cause back pain?
+How does stress lead to lower back pain?

-Diagnosing stress-related back pain
+Diagnosing stress-related lower back pain

-- Back pain and/or neck pain
+- Back and/or neck pain

 - Diffuse muscle aches

-- Sleep disturbance and fatigue
+- Problems with sleep and general fatigue

 - Pain that is not isolated to only spot